Advanced Supplement Benefits: Bioavailability and Stacking for Golfers

 What Is Bioavailability?

 In the simplest terms, bioavailability refers to how much of a nutrient or compound actually makes it into your bloodstream after you take it.
-(1) You can think of it like fuel for your golf cart; it's not just about how much gas you put in, but how efficiently your engine converts that gas into power.
+(1) You can think of it like fuel for your car; it's not just about how much gas you put in, but how efficiently your engine converts that gas into power.

 With supplements, higher bioavailability means your body can absorb and use the nutrients more efficiently, which is essential when you’re out on the course or recovering after a long round.
 For example, turmeric by itself has poor bioavailability, but when paired with BioPerine (an extract from black pepper), its absorption can increase significantly.
 (2)